 Research and Ask Questions

 You must know what goes into making your mattress.
 Plant-based foams, Organic wool, cotton, and latex make up your eco-friendly mattress.
-There should be no harmful flame retardants, metal coils, or adhesives.
+There should be no harmful mattress flame retardants, metal coils, or adhesives.

 If you are considering a mattress labeled as “eco-friendly,” check every part of your mattress to ensure it contains actual eco-friendly products.
 Ask questions to ascertain all the details about your mattress.

 Mattress companies often say all-natural products have been used in a mattress; for example, that might mean cotton, but not necessarily organically grown cotton.
 Even latex has synthetic versions, so while shopping for your eco-friendly mattress read between the lines, look into every minute detail, and ask the salesperson or the customer service representatives of the mattress manufacturing companies as many questions as possible.

 Sleep trials allow you to test your mattress within your own home.
 Sleep trials are especially needed for eco-friendly mattresses, as they may take some time to acclimate to your body.
 Most mattress companies offer a sleep trial of 100 to 365 days.
 If the matress is not right, most brands will provide a full refund.
 Always read the sleep trial policy before investing in a mattress to make sure there are no return fees.

 Though eco-friendly mattresses are considered to be more durable than their counterparts, a warranty is always a safe bet.
 Most mattress brands offer 10 to 20-year warranties for manufacturing defects and sagging of more than 1 inch.
 They either replace or repair your mattress as part of the warranty.